 In addition, GW provides e-cycling towers where students, faculty, and staff can deposit batteries, small ink print cartridges, cell phones, and CFL bulbs at these locations:

-- Marvin Center (Ground Floor next to elevator)
+- University Student Center (Ground Floor next to elevator)

 - Science and Engineering Hall (1st Floor West)